stut/displayproxy/README.md

 The process can be run as a daemon as it does not need access to a desktop environment.
 It can be run on a headless Raspberry Pi.

+Important: The image supplied must be the correct size for the display, otherwise the request will return a 400 error and the display will not be updated.

 ### Pygame

 Pygame requires a desktop environment to run.
 The easiest way to achieve this